Parameter-Efficient Fine-Tuning of Large Language Models for Unit Test Generation: An Empirical Study: Introduction

 \section{Introduction}

-Large language models (LLMs) have been developed for various tasks, including general language and code-related activities, significantly enhancing programmers' performance.
-Training LLMs on extensive code bases like GitHub give them seemingly magical capabilities.
-However, despite their proficiency in multiple code-related tasks, LLMs still struggle with cost-effectiveness in their training.
-The traditional approach to handling these specialized tasks has been fine-tuning the model specifically for each task.
-Given that LLMs often have billions, if not trillions, of parameters, traditional fine-tuning, which adjusts all parameters, is extremely computationally expensive and resource-intensive.
-However, state-of-the-art approaches \cite{tufano2021unit} still rely on energy-costly full fine-tuning.
+Training LLMs on extensive code bases like GitHub gives them seemingly magical capabilities.
+However, despite their proficiency in multiple code-related tasks, LLMs still struggle with the high cost of their training.
+The traditional approach to handling specialized tasks has been fine-tuning the model for each task.
+Given that LLMs often have billions, if not trillions, of parameters, traditional fine-tuning, which adjusts all parameters, is extremely computationally expensive and resource-intensive \citep{tufano2021unit}.

-Advancements in instruction-tuned LLMs have encouraged investigations into various prompting and tuning techniques, e.g., \cite{siddiq2024using, yuan2023manual, schäfer2023empirical}, that do not require fine-tuning.
+Advancements in LLMs have encouraged investigations into various prompting and tuning techniques, e.g., \citet{siddiq2024using, yuan2023manual, schäfer2023empirical}, that do not require full fine-tuning.
 This challenge has led to the development of multiple techniques for fine-tuning larger models with limited resources, commonly referred to as parameter-efficient fine-tuning (PEFT).

-The application of various PEFT methods has been explored for code-related generation tasks, such as code completion, code summarization, and more \cite{Ayupov2022ParameterEfficientFO, Goel2022OnTC, Wang2023PromptTI, weyssow2024exploring, Wang2023OneAF, Shi2023TowardsEF, Liu2023MFTCoderBC, yuan2023evaluating, Liu2023AnES}.
-Evaluations of the PEFT methods show that they could achieve performance comparable to full fine-tuning while significantly reducing the computational burden by strategically fine-tuning only a chosen subset of parameters during the code-related generation process.
-However, the effectiveness of PEFT techniques on different tasks varies.
+The application of various PEFT methods has been explored for code-related tasks, such as code completion, code summarization, and more \citep{Ayupov2022ParameterEfficientFO, Goel2022OnTC, Wang2023PromptTI, weyssow2024exploring, Wang2023OneAF, Shi2023TowardsEF, Liu2023MFTCoderBC, yuan2023evaluating, Liu2023AnES}.
+Evaluations of the PEFT methods show that they could achieve performance comparable to full fine-tuning while significantly reducing the computational burden by strategically fine-tuning only a chosen subset of parameters for code-related tasks.
+However, the effectiveness of PEFT techniques on different tasks varies \citet{Ding2023ParameterefficientFO}.

-LLMs have been used to generate unit test cases and assertion statements \cite{Mastropaolo2021StudyingTU, yuan2023evaluating, siddiq2024using, yuan2023manual, schäfer2023empirical, tufano2021unit}.
-However, to the best of our knowledge, the area of unit test generation using PEFT remains largely unexplored.
+LLMs have been used to generate unit test cases and assertion statements \citep{Mastropaolo2021StudyingTU, yuan2023evaluating, siddiq2024using, yuan2023manual, schäfer2023empirical, tufano2021unit}.
+However, to the best of our knowledge, the area of empirical comparisons of PEFT and full fine-tuning for unit test generation remain unexplored.
 Therefore, in this work, we empirically evaluate the performance of various PEFT methods for unit test generation.
 We focus on answering the following research questions: \begin{itemize}

 \item\textbf{RQ1: How well does PEFT perform on unit test generation?} \item\textbf{RQ2: What is the relation between resource utilization and performance of PEFT in unit test generation?}

 \end{itemize}